cs2dsb/github-game-jam-2018/README.md

 [HYBRID.](https://itch.io/jam/game-off-2018)

 ## Concept
-A mashup of Lemmings and an endless runner sorta thing.
-The camera tracks the lead creep and using an ability (lift, change direction, dash) kills them.
+A mashup of Lemmings and an ~~endless~~ runner sorta thing.
+The camera tracks the lead creep and using an ability (lift, change direction, dash) kills them but helps their friends who are hot on their heels.

 ## Controls
   - ``1`` -> lift
   - ``2`` -> change direction
   - ``3`` -> dash
+  - ``space`` -> mass exodus
   - ``r`` -> restart level
   - ``n`` -> next level (if % NEEDED is met)
   - ``p`` -> previous level
   - ``+`` -> volume up
   - ``-`` -> volume down
-  - ``space`` -> mass exodus
   - ``w`` -> zoom in
   - ``s`` -> zoom out